A Guide to Kulaman Plateau and Its Manobo People, Lost Burial Jars, and Hundred Caves

 Thursday, November 26, 2015

-Winning in the F. Sionil Jose Young Writers Awards
+Winning at the F. Sionil Jose Young Writers Awards

 “Day of Mourning,” the story that I submitted for the awards, is about the Mamasapano incident.
 Forty-four members of the Special Action Forces of the Philippine National Police were killed in the encounter, and the news outraged many Filipinos.
 My story, however, is not about the police officers.
 It’s told from the viewpoint of a Maguindanao woman whose son is a separatist rebel and may or may not have been killed in the skirmish.
 I remember being quite depressed right after writing the story.
 I felt that I had created something beautiful, but I was disconcerted that it was borne out of something that shouldn’t have happened at all.